harsh24924/youtube-channel-data-collection/README.md

 ## Setup

 Before running the script, you'll need to obtain an API key from [Google Cloud Console](https://console.cloud.google.com/).
+Make sure that YouTube Data API v3 is enabled for that key.
 Add it to a `.env` file in the same directory as the `main.py` script.

 ## Installation